 Article Translations: (Spanish)

-It's unlikely that your child will get paronychia in a toe (unless he or she has an ingrown toenail).
+Kids usually don't get paronychia in a toe (unless they have an ingrown toenail).
 But fingernail paronychia is one of the most common hand infections.

-Paronychia usually happens when the skin around a person's nail is irritated or injured.
-When the skin is damaged like this, germs can get in and cause an infection.
-These germs may be bacteria (causing bacterial paronychia) or fungi (fungal paronychia).
+Paronychia usually happens when the skin around the nail is irritated or injured.
+When skin gets damaged like this, germs can get in and cause an infection.
+These germs can be:

 - biting or pulling off a hangnail

 - clipping a nail too short or trimming the cuticle